 Religion: Besides the Pacific Ocean, the Sierra Range, and Classical Music – especially the sacred music of Bach, Mozart, Beethoven, Brahms, Poulenc, Fauré, Byrd, Palestrina, Monteverdi, Hildegard von Bingen, and Gregorian chant – my chief source of religious and moral feeling comes from the writings of the world’s great thinkers and the scriptures of the world’s major religions (in particular, the Upanishads, Tao Te Ching, Psalms, Dhammapada, Gospels, Epictetus, Pascal, and Thoreau).
 If I were forced to convert to just one faith, it would probably be Buddhism, the most psychological of all major religions.
 I would then seek out a Japanese Zen master!

 It is amazing how many once regular activities have passed away into oblivion with the passing years.
 No longer do I play rock and jazz guitar or go back packing in some wilderness area.
 I have not acted in any plays since my college years.
 Artistic projects have gone kaput and even some products have disappeared.
 My once extensive involvement in volunteer work has atrophied into pathetic check writing for various causes and charities.
-Yet, with maturation I may have learned at least a little about how to become a better person, including an ever improving husband and father.
+Yet, with maturation I may have learned at least a little about how to become a better person.
 I hope that process continues even if there’s some law of diminishing returns.